mattermost/mattermost-docker/README.md

 ```
 Those tasks can be executed through a cron job or systemd timer.

+## Upgrading to Team Edition 3.0.x from 2.x

+You need to migrate your database before upgrading mattermost to 3.0.x from
+2.x.
+Run these commands in the latest mattermost-docker directory.

+    docker-compose rm -f app
+    docker-compose build app
+    docker-compose run app -upgrade_db_30
+    docker-compose up -d

+See the [offical Upgrade Guide](http://docs.mattermost.com/administration/upgrade.html) for more details.

 ## Known Issues

 * Do not modify the Listen Address in Service Settings.